Projects

 Annadaana in India: A Historical and Functional Perspective

 In Indian culture, the most common form of giving is Annadaana which is considered as the most superior form of daanas.
 The literal meaning of Annadaana is giving food, supporting, maintaining.
 Despite of Annadaana being a deep rooted tradition since ages, there are limited studies that capture the concept and its magnitude, which is seemingly instilled in Indian culture and tradition.
 To comprehend Annadaana as a practice, CESS has undertaken this exploratory study.
+The project is funded by Mythic Society, Bengaluru.

 A Study on Sri Aurobindo’s Integral Education Philosophy and its Application

 A Study on Sri Aurobindo’s Integral Education Philosophy and its Application was funded by Azim Permji Foundation.
 The study examined the practice of Sri.
-Aurobindo’s Integral Education Philosophy in Institutions established based on this philosophy and to explore the impact of Integral Education on Students and Alumni.The samples for the study were drawn from experimental schools practicing Sri Aurobindo’s Integral education Philosophy based schools across India.
+Aurobindo’s Integral Education Philosophy in Institutions established based on this philosophy and to explore the impact of Integral Education on Students and Alumni.The samples for the study were drawn from experimental schools practicing Sri Aurobindo’s Integral Education Philosophy based schools across India.
 The study highlighted importance to the development of the physical and vital body especially at the primary and secondary level and importance of bringing to mainstream education.
-Further, the practice of svadharma and swadhyaya i.e. self-discovery and self-reflection of facilitators is crucial for the teachers of integral education.
+Further, the practice of svadharma and swadhyaya i.e., self-discovery and self-reflection of facilitators is crucial for the teachers of integral education.

 Major Findings of the Research Study are presented here: Executive_Summary_Integral_Education_Project.pdf